ranveersoni98/ranveersoni98/README.md

 Hi!
 I'm Ranveer Soni - Indian, passionate about coding.
 Daily learner, aiming for personal growth.
 Self-Taught programmer.
 Thanks for reading.

-* 🌍  I'm based in USA
+* 🌍  I'm based in India
 * 🖥️  See my portfolio at [Portfolio](https://ranveersoni.me/)
 * ✉️  You can contact me at [contact@ranveersoni.me](mailto:contact@ranveersoni.me)
 * 🧠  I'm learning about ML/AI